yzhautouskay/Wan2.2/README.md

 If your research or project builds upon [**Wan2.1**](https://github.com/Wan-Video/Wan2.1) or [**Wan2.2**](https://github.com/Wan-Video/Wan2.2), and you would like more people to see it, please inform us.

 - [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio) provides comprehensive support for Wan 2.2, including low-GPU-memory layer-by-layer offload, FP8 quantization, sequence parallelism, LoRA training, full training.
+- [Kijai's ComfyUI WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) is an alternative implementation of Wan models for ComfyUI.
+Thanks to its Wan-only focus, it's on the frontline of getting cutting edge optimizations and hot research features, which are often hard to integrate into ComfyUI quickly due to its more rigid structure.

 ## 📑 Todo List